Mathieu-Seurin/3D_Baxter_representation_learning/README.md

 A: the error disappears if using instead th instead of qlua.
 Some versions of Ubuntu 14.04 do not handle well qtlua, see versions.

 * torchnet' not found
 The issue can be related to qlua not being properly installed.
-Install from https://github.com/LuaDist/qtlua if luarocks install qtlua fails with
+Avoid installing from https://github.com/LuaDist/qtlua  and only INSTALL FROM: https://github.com/torch/qtlua if luarocks install qtlua fails with
 ```
 /tmp/luarocks_qtlua-scm-1-MmsVrW/qtlua/qtlua/qtluautils.cpp: In function ‘const char* pushnexttemplate(lua_State*, const char*)’: